eukabuka/eukabuka.github.io/cfi_icall_analysis.md

 Before looking at the CFI version, here is a preview of what to expect when a function that is allowed by CFI(arguments `0` or `1`) is called:
 * The address loaded at `rax+rcx*8` will not necessarily point to the function themselves anymore.
-Instead they will point into an entry in a jump table.
+Instead they will point into an entry in a jumptable.
 This table will contain `jmp` instructions to the actual function target.
-* before calling into the jump table entry, the index into the jump table entry will be validated. if the index is valid, the `call` instruction is executed.
+* before calling into the jumptable entry, the index into the jumptable entry will be validated. if the index is valid, the `call` instruction is executed.
 If not, SIGILL is triggered.